 DialKit

-A floating control panel for React: sliders, toggles, color pickers, spring editors, and action buttons wired directly to your UI values.
+A floating control panel for React, Solid, Svelte, and Vue: sliders, toggles, color pickers, spring editors, easing curves, and keyboard shortcuts wired directly to your UI values.
 Auto-detects control types from your config, fully typed, with built-in presets and JSON export.

 DialKit demo showing a photo stack with a floating control panel